mesterhammerfic/bjjstats/README.md

 # bjjstats
-web app to allow users to visualize and explore bjj competitors records quickly and easily
+WIP web app to allow users to visualize and explore bjj competitors records quickly and easily.

 ## Quickstart Pre-Reqs